 Ms. Schreiber retired in 2006 after a career as an executive in administrative positions in both the public and private sectors.
 She served on the Human Resources committee of the SMART Program/Oregon Children’s Foundation; was a member of the State Executive Council of AARP; spent nine years-two as president - on the Board of Directors of Multnomah County CASA; served on the boards of The Dougy Center, Mt.
 St. Joseph’s Residential Care Facility, Burnside Projects, and Our Children’s Store; served on the board of the Classical Chinese Garden Trust; and served on the CASA Cards for Kids™ team.

-Ms. Schrebier is a graduate of the University of Missouri with a BA Political Science and an MA in Urban Studies from Yale University/Occidental College.
+Ms. Schrebier is a graduate of the University of Missouri with a BA in Political Science and an MA in Urban Studies from Yale University/Occidental College.
 She was selected as a National Urban Fellow in 1973-74 and assigned to the Mayor of Portland.

-Recently Ms Schreiber spent time in local facilities for rehab following surgeries, where she got first hand experience and learned a little about the operation and world of Long-Term Care Facilities.
+Recently, Ms Schreiber spent time in local facilities for rehab following surgeries where she got first hand experience and learned a little about the operation and world of Long-Term Care Facilities.